Are you interested in contributing to or learning more about our research?

-Are you interested in contributing to or learning more about our research?
-We are actively recruiting persons with and without multiple sclerosis (MS) to advance our understanding of the links between exercise, physical activity and multiple sclerosis.
+We are actively recruiting persons with and without multiple sclerosis (MS) to advance our understanding of the relationship between exercise, physical activity and multiple sclerosis.
+We offer research opportunities both in Chicago and across the U.S.

 Exercise Training for Managing Major Depressive Disorder in MS (METS for MS)